alacritty/alacritty/README.md

 executable and is available through the
 [GitHub releases page](https://github.com/alacritty/alacritty/releases).

-For everyone else the instructions to build Alacritty from source can be found [here](INSTALL.md).
+For everyone else, the instructions to build Alacritty from source can be found [here](INSTALL.md).

 ## Configuration